Kuldeep3330/2025_DSA/README.md

 3. 26.
 Remove Duplicates from Sorted Array
 4. 151.
 Reverse Words in a String
 5. 1498.
 Number of Subsequences That Satisfy the Given Sum Condition
-6. minimize maximum pair sum in array
+6. 1877.
+Minimize Maximum Pair Sum in Array
 7. count the number of good partitions
 8. minimum length of string after deleting similar ends
 9. maximum width ramp